-In the case of a foreign award, the Recognition and Enforcement (Arbitration Agreements and Foreign Arbitral Awards) Act 2011 provides that the person seeking enforcement must file an application for recognition and enforcement before the relevant High Court.
+In the case of a foreign award, the 2011 Act provides that the person seeking enforcement must file an application for recognition and enforcement before the relevant High Court.
 That application may only be refused on the grounds stated in article V of the New York Convention.
 The 2011 Act does not prescribe any procedure for such application.
-There have been few instances of those enforcement proceedings in Pakistan.
-Therefore, the courts have had limited opportunities to deliberate on this procedure.
+There have been few instances of such enforcement proceedings in Pakistan and therefore, the courts have had limited opportunities to deliberate on this procedure.
 The practice that has been informally adopted is to file an application before the High Court seeking recognition of the award and for the court to issue a decree in terms of the award.
 That decree may then be executed as any other decree of the court.

 In the case of a domestic award, the arbitral tribunal must give notice to the parties when the award is made.
 If requested by the parties or directed by the court, the arbitral tribunal must file the award in court.
-After the award is filed in court, if an application to set aside the award if not filed in the required time or the application is filed and refused, the court pronounces judgment in terms of the award, after which a decree is passed.
+After the award is filed in court, if an application to set aside the award is not filed in the required time or the application is filed and refused, the court pronounces judgment in terms of the award, after which a decree is passed.